-In today’s technology-driven society, effective access to and use of information is a key enabler for progress.
-Driven by the demands for knowledge-based applications and the unprecedented availability of information on the Web, the study of knowledge capture is of crucial importance.
+The world has become increasingly data-driven and reliant on semi-automatic technologies.
+Effective access to, and use of, information is a key enabler for progress.
+Given this need and the unprecedented availability of information on the Web, the study of knowledge capture is of crucial importance.
 Knowledge capture involves the extraction of useful knowledge from vast and diverse online sources as well as its acquisition directly from human experts.

-Knowledge Capture in the Age of Massive Web Data
+Multi-modal Knowledge Capture in the Age of Big Web Data

 - Hybrid approaches for knowledge capture combining knowledge engineering and machine learning